The math: how much change to hit safe?

 Why is nitrite as dangerous as ammonia?
 My test kit makes ammonia look scarier.

 Nitrite is actually more dangerous in the short term.
 It binds hemoglobin in the same way carbon monoxide does, causing brown-blood disease — fish lose the ability to carry oxygen.
 The visible symptom is gasping at the surface (looks like ammonia poisoning, but in this case lowering ammonia won't help).
 The fix is the same — water change to dilute, then let the second-stage bacteria (Nitrobacter / Nitrospira) catch up.
-Aquarium salt at 1 tsp/gal can reduce nitrite toxicity short-term in a freshwater tank, but isn't a substitute for the water change.
+Plain aquarium salt at the conservative beginner-safe dose of 1 tsp per 5 gallons can reduce nitrite toxicity short-term in a freshwater tank by competing with nitrite at the gill chloride channels (the chloride:nitrite protection mechanism documented in aquaculture literature).
+Skip the salt or halve the dose if your tank has salt-sensitive species (corydoras and other scaleless catfish, kuhli loaches, mollies' tankmates that are sensitive even though mollies aren't, freshwater shrimp/snails) or live plants that won't tolerate added chloride.
+Salt is a stopgap, not a substitute for the water change.

 What does it mean if my tap water itself shows ammonia?